Sudden cardiac death due to angiofibroma: a case report

 Timeline of current episode: when he was three months old, he had persisting cough for a week, with associated occasional wheezing and dyspnea.
 He had normal SPO2 levels, and was diagnosed with bronchiolitis - following which he was admitted and nebulized severally.
 He was also put on nasal drops and nasal sprays, antihistamines, antibiotics, salbutamol and protein pump inhibitors.
 Symptoms resolved temporarily following the symptomatic management above.

 Diagnostic assessment: full hemogram, C-reactive protein, procalcitonin and other blood investigations were non-remarkable.
-A chest x-ray revealed a mild cardiomegaly.
-Serial echocardiograms showed a well circumscribed, homogenous, highly vascularized mass filling the left ventricle (Figure 1).
+A chest X-ray revealed a mild cardiomegaly.
+Serial echocardiograms showed a well-circumscribed, homogenous, highly vascularized mass filling the left ventricle (Figure 1).
 Other cardiac sites were normal.

 Diagnosis: the results were consistent with cardiac disease, possibly congenital.